Windows XP guide for everyday use

 Image editing, and Adobe software

 I use Paint.NET 3.5.4 for general image editing, GraphicsGale for pixel art, and Adobe Photoshop CS2 for graphic design.
-I highly recommend the entire Adobe Creative Studio 2 series, which you can find for free on The Internet Archive.
+I highly recommend the entire Adobe Creative Studio 2 series, which you can find for free on The Internet Archive taken down ;A; but I'm sure you can figure something out.

 Media